Denver Car Accident Attorney

 - Property damage – $15,000 per accident.

 Colorado currently operates under a fault-based insurance system.
-The person at fault for the auto accident will be liable for victims’ damages.
+The person at fault for the collision will be liable for victims’ damages.
 If someone causes a car accident, that person’s auto insurance policy should cover the damages up to the maximum amount available.
 If the auto insurance does not cover all the damages, the not-at-fault driver’s insurance company may cover remaining costs.

 Colorado Comparative Negligence Laws